Yamaha Corporation: Living room business

 The company began by manufacturing high-end furniture based on its expertise in wood processing for piano manufacturing, and was spun off into a separate company in 1991 with the establishment of YAMAHA Livingtec (YLT).
 The company manufactured and sold unit baths, system kitchens, and other products.
 In 1992, the company decided to stop selling system furniture, and after narrowing down its product lineup, it terminated orders and production in March 2005.

 In 2010, Yamaha sold its 85.1% stake in YLT to Japan Industrial Partners and three foreign investment funds as part of a restructuring.
 At this point, the YAMAHA brand and company name continued, but the company essentially withdrew from management.
-Subsequently, YLT conducted a MBO of the investments of Yamaha and the investment funds, and the company name was changed as of 1 October 2013 and withdrew from the housing equipment business in both name and reality.
+Subsequently, YLT conducted a MBO of the investments of Yamaha and the investment funds, changed the company name as of 1 October 2013, and withdrew from the housing equipment business in both name and reality.